Clinical Article

 The PBAC has recommended listing, but several steps remain before Wegovy appears on the PBS.
 Price negotiations between the government and Novo Nordisk are still underway, and Health Minister Mark Butler has publicly stated the government is in the process of negotiating the price.

 What this means for pharmacists: Patients are asking about Wegovy now.
 Be prepared to explain that the recommendation exists but the subsidy is not yet available.
-Patients wanting semaglutide for weight management currently need a private prescription at full cost.
+Patients wanting semaglutide for weight management currently need a private prescription at full cost (approximately A$400–$550 per month).

 What is Wegovy?